PADAS/er-map/README.md

 ## Requirements
 A website to host the widget - wordpress or some other way to host the widget in a webpage.
 Web developer expertise - this widget is delivered as a directory of javascript and supporting files.
 You will require someone with some expertise of setting up and deploying the PTP
 A mapbox account - this to host the map used by the PTP.
-There is a no cost use of Mapbox below 50K pageviews.
-If you think your map will go viral, we can contact Mapbox about your use for possible discount pricing.
+There is a no cost plan for using Mapbox when you stay below 50K pageviews.
+If you think your map will go viral, we can help you contact Mapbox about your use for possible discount pricing.
+Animal list - in EarthRanger, we will help you setup a subject group that will be used in populating the list of animals display in the PTP.
+There is some setup too on our side to make their track data available.
+Contact EarthRanger Support when you are ready.

 ## Installation
 1. Go to https://github.com/PADAS/er-map/releases and download the lastest release